 - Supervised contact

 The arrangements for children are not considered as part of an application for a divorce.
-A Child Arrangement Order is separate from an application for divorce, so it needs to be considered to finalise arrangements for your children.
+A Child Arrangement Order is separate from an application for divorce.

 It is important that you receive advice from a family law specialist to help you fill out necessary forms and respond to court letters.
 Your family solicitor can also advise on the likely outcome of your application for a Child Arrangement Order.